ilayn/harold/README.rst

 SLICOT library which can lead to installation hassle and/or licensing problems for nontrivial tasks.

+2- You can also use the tools available in SciPy ``signal`` module for basics of LTI system manipulations.

-2- Instead, you are interested in robust control you probably would appreciate the `Skogestad-Python`_ project.
+3- Instead, if you are interested in robust control you probably would appreciate the `Skogestad-Python`_ project.

 Help Wanted!
 ============

-``harold`` is built on rainy days and boring evenings.
-If you are missing out a feature, don't be shy and contact.
+``harold`` is built on rainy days and boring evenings unless you hire me directly for a specific tool.
+If you are missing out a feature, don't be shy and contact me.
 User-feedback has higher priority over the general development.

 Bug reports and PR submissions are more than welcome!